neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 | `DA`   | 32-bit big-endian signed integer             | 2 147 483 648 entries    |

-For a Dictionary containing fewer than 16 key-value entries, including empty maps, the marker byte should contain the high-order nibble 'A' (binary 1010) followed by a low-order nibble containing the size.
+For a Dictionary containing fewer than 16 key-value entries, including an empty Dictionary, the marker byte should contain the high-order nibble `A` (binary `1010`) followed by a low-order nibble containing the size.

-The entries within the map are then serialised in [key, value, key, value] order immediately after the marker.
-Keys are always String values.
+The entries within the Dictionary are then serialised in `[key, value, key, value]` order immediately after the marker.

+**Keys are always String values.**

-For maps containing 16 key-value entries or more, the marker `D8`, `D9` or `DA` should be used, depending on scale.
+For a Dictionary containing 16 key-value entries or more, the marker `D8`, `D9` or `DA` should be used, depending on scale.
 This marker is followed by the size and the key-value entries.

 Example 1: